NFL Week 12 picks: Saints and Falcons get in Thanksgiving shootout, Packers upset Vikings

 Wondering which NFL teams are going to win in Week 12?
 You've come to the right place to find out

 It's Thanksgiving Week, so you know what that means: Instead of football picks, I'm going to share all my favorite Thanksgiving recipes with you!
-Actually, that's a lie, I know zero recipes and I can barely make a hot pocket, so there's a literally no chance I'll be sharing anything like that this week.
+Actually, that's a lie, I know zero recipes and I can barely make a Hot Pocket, so there's a literally no chance I'll be sharing anything like that this week.

 Instead, I'm going to tell you about the things I'm thankful for this year.
 It's a long list and I'll completely understand if you just want to skip through it and go straight to the picks.
 You know what?
 We'll be here all day if I start sharing my list, so let's go straight to the picks.